 Uses of Gold

-- Gold and its compounds are extensively used in medicine in old age Ayurveda as well as in modern Allopathy, particularly for the treatment of arthritis.
+- Gold and its compounds are extensively used in medicine in old age Ayurveda as well as in modern Allopathy.
+It is used particularly for the treatment of arthritis.

-- Because of its bright color and chemical reactivity, it was the first metal that attracts the human eye to prepare coins, different types of craft jewelry, and decorative objects.
+- Because of its bright color and low chemical reactivity, gold was the first metal that attracts the human eye to prepare coins, different types of craft jewelry, and decorative objects.

-- Due to the unique qualities of gold, the materials are universally accepted in goods and services in the form of coins or bullion to affect the currency of the world.
-The modern currency is paper-based currency but gold paly a key role dominate the currency of the country because it is accepted by all nations as a medium of international payments technique.
+- Due to the unique qualities, the materials are universally accepted in goods and services in the form of coins or bullion to affect the currency of the world.
+The modern currency is paper-based currency but gold paly a key role dominate the currency of the country.
+It is accepted by all nations as a medium of international payments technique.